Kageshirei/KageShirei/SECURITY.md

 ## Supported Versions

-There is no currently supported version of RS2 due to its instability and the fact that is not production ready yet.
+There is no currently supported version of KageShirei due to its instability and the fact that is not production ready yet.

 | Version | Supported          |
 | ------- | ------------------ |